bshlgrs/neato-physics-notepad/readme.md

 ## Usage notes

-You should try to pick up the usage by looking at the GIF above.
+You should try to pick up the usage by looking at the GIF or video linked above.
 A few things to note:

 - Currently I don't have that many physics equations in my library.
 - You can only drag equations and expressions by their text--for example, you can't click and drag on the bar of a